vmware-archive/clarity/BUILD.md

 ### `@clr/icons`

-Clarity Icons is built by running `npm run build:icons`, which calls the following tasks to build the package.
+Clarity Icons is built by running `npm run icons:build`, which calls the following tasks to build the package.

-1.  `build:icons:web` - Webpack compiles and bundles the TypeScript assets
+1.  `icons:build:web` - Webpack compiles and bundles the TypeScript assets
-2.  `build:icons:css` - Sass compiles the styles
+2.  `icons:build:css` - Sass compiles the styles
-3.  `build:icons:optimize` - CSSO optimizes the CSS
+3.  `icons:build:optimize` - CSSO optimizes the CSS
-4.  `build:icons:package` - Copy the `package.json` into the package, and set the version number
+4.  `icons:build:package` - Copy the `package.json` into the package, and set the version number
-5.  `build:icons:web` - Build the raw svg files and zip directories for designers
+5.  `icons:build:web` - Build the raw svg files and zip directories for designers

 ### `@clr/ui`

-Clarity UI is built by running `npm run build:ui`, which calls the following tasks to build the package.
+Clarity UI is built by running `npm run ui:build`, which calls the following tasks to build the package.

-1.  `build:ui:css` - Sass compiles the light and dark theme files
+1.  `ui:build:css` - Sass compiles the light and dark theme files
-2.  `build:ui:prefix` - Autoprefixer adds prefixes to CSS properties based on brower compatibility
+2.  `ui:build:prefix` - Autoprefixer adds prefixes to CSS properties based on brower compatibility
-3.  `build:ui:src` - Copy in the source files for anyone building directly
+3.  `ui:build:src` - Copy in the source files for anyone building directly
-4.  `build:ui:optimize` - CSSO Optimize the CSS
+4.  `ui:build:optimize` - CSSO Optimize the CSS
-5.  `build:ui:package` - Copy the `package.json` into the package, and set the version number
+5.  `ui:build:package` - Copy the `package.json` into the package, and set the version number

 ### `@clr/angular`

-Clarity Angular is built by running `npm run build:angular`, which calls the following tasks to build the package.
+Clarity Angular is built by running `npm run angular:build`, which calls the following tasks to build the package.

-1.  `build:angular:ngpackagr` - Angular CLI and ng-packagr build the Angular modules
+1.  `angular:build:ngpackagr` - Angular CLI and ng-packagr build the Angular modules
-2.  `build:angular:package` - Copy the `package.json` into the package, and set the version number
+2.  `angular:build:package` - Copy the `package.json` into the package, and set the version number

 # Globally Installed NPM packages